 My mortgage broker has personally managed to save me;

-For those three reasons alone, for me personally, I strongly preference not dealing with a bank individually ever again, and I will most likely always use a mortgage broker in the future.
+For those three reasons alone, for me personally, I strongly prefer not dealing with a bank individually ever again, and I will most likely always use a mortgage broker in the future.

 Saving money with a finance broker